 Should I Have My Labrador Neutered: the latest evidence

-Neutering Labradors and other dogs is a topic which comes up regularly.
-In my email inbox, in the comments section of the website, and on the forum, where we have recently had quite an in-depth discussion on the subject.
-“Should I have my Labrador neutered” and “when should I have my dog neutered” are two very different questions, but both come up with equal frequency.
+Neutering Labradors and other dogs is a topic which comes up regularly, in my email inbox, in the comments section of the website, and on the forum.
+Most often people ask “when should I have my dog neutered”.

 Regional differences in attitude to dog neutering